Skip to content

 From Raspberry Pi to gaming PCs - what hardware actually works for running your own AI assistant.

 Running your own AI agent doesn't require expensive hardware.
-The LLM processing happens in the cloud (via Claude, GPT-4, etc.), so your local machine just needs to run the agent software and coordinate tasks.
+The model processing usually happens through a BYOK provider API, so your local machine just needs to run the agent software and coordinate tasks.
 Here's what actually works.

 Understanding the Requirements